Jane Hurst: Research and career

 Hurst identified a non-volatile pheromone that was released in male urine that female mice find highly attractive.
 She went on to find that this pheromone was a major urinary protein (MUP20), which she named darcin after Mr Darcy in Jane Austen's novel Pride and Prejudice.
 Hurst went on to establish that this pheromone could stimulate both short and long-term learning and that darcin and other major urinary proteins influence the odour signature that female mice learn.
 She also showed that darcin increased neurogenesis in the olfactory bulb and hippocampus. and has been involved with work that has identified a genetically determined circuit extending from the accessory olfactory bulb to the posterior medial amygdala mediating all behavioural responses to darcin.
 Hurst found that female mice are more attracted to male mice with their own territory.
 She found that darcin and other major urinary proteins influence the odour signature that female mice learn.
 She edited volume 11 of Chemical Signals in Vertebrates that followed a conference of the same name in Chester, UK.
+For her work on scent communication, Hurst was awarded the Zoological Society of London Frink Medal in 2023.

 Her research is directed in part to the development of humane control of rodent pests.
 She also identified non-aversive handling methods that would reduce anxiety in mice, allowing them to be more reliable in laboratory tests.
 Hurst developed the use of mouse-friendly handling tunnels, reducing their anxiety and allowing them to explore more during animal testing.
 Hurst is also interested in how animals can detect scent-cues of ill-health and disease. ] For this work, she was awarded the NC3Rs prize in 2010.
 Hurst is also interested in how animals can detect scent-cues of ill-health and disease.